Aiecco/Stat-Methods-2024/README.md

 ### 1. How real estate professionals evaluate property value

-Physical characteristics include the living area size, lot size, above-ground and basement areas, number of bedrooms, bathrooms, and floors.
-Aesthetic and view features detail whether the property has a waterfront view and the quality of its overall view.
+Physical characteristics are the living area size, lot size, above-ground and basement areas, number of bedrooms, bathrooms, and floors.
+Aesthetic and view features say whether the property has a waterfront view and the quality of its overall view.
 Condition and grade focus on the property's overall condition and grade ratings.
-Temporal aspects provide information on the year the property was built, and its age.
-Neighborhood context includes the average living area and lot size of the 15 nearest properties and the property’s zip code.
-Finally, the geographic location is specified by its latitude and longitude coordinates.
+Temporal aspects say about the year the property was built, and its age.
+Neighborhood context has the average living area and lot size of the 15 nearest properties and the property’s zip code.
+The geographic location is specified by its latitude and longitude coordinates.

 ### 2 Variables expected to be highly correlated.